Tenuta Il Poggione - Toscana Brunello di Montalcino 2019

 Wine rated (2023 guide) 94/100

-The 2019 is a vintage of balance, somewhere between 2016, 2013 and 2010.
-Sant'Angelo in Colle, which suffers in warmer vintages, has done very well, and Il Poggione is an excellent example of the harmony of the region's wines in this vintage.
-Fruity on the first nose, it later becomes more restrained, with aromas of black cherry, violet, leather, graphite and a typical nutty finish.
-The chalky tannins are extracted but velvety, underlined by an almost piquant acidity.
+2019 is a balanced vintage, somewhere between 2016, 2013, and 2010.
+Sant'Angelo in Colle, which suffers in hotter vintages, has done very well, and Il Poggione is an excellent example of the harmony of the region's wines in this vintage.
+Fruity on the first nose, it becomes more restrained thereafter, with aromas of black cherry, violet, leather, graphite, and a typical nutty finish.
+The chalky tannins are extracted but velvety, underscored by an almost piquant acidity.
 2024-2034

 Robert Parker - Wine Advocate

-The 2019 Brunello di Montalcino Il Poggione presents an elaborate bouquet with aromas of dried fruit, forest floor, crushed flowers and autumn leaves.
-On the second nose, there's black licorice, wet slate, cola and toasted rosemary.
+The Brunello di Montalcino Il Poggione 2019 has an elaborate bouquet with aromas of dried fruit, forest floor, crushed flowers, and autumn leaves.
+On the second nose, there are notes of black licorice, wet slate, cola, and toasted rosemary.
 The tannins are dry and powdery.
-I therefore recommend medium-term consumption.
-The high alcohol content of 15% is felt in this large production of 200,000 bottles.
+I therefore recommend drinking it in the medium term.
+The high alcohol content of 15% is noticeable in this large production of 200,000 bottles.
 2025-2038

 Wine Enthusiast